Everything You Need to Host Thanksgiving for the First Time Ever (for Under $100) + Drinks

-This year I’ll be hosting my first Thanksgiving dinner and welcoming my guests with budget-friendly wines from Tussock Jumper.
+This year I’ll be hosting Thanksgiving dinner for the first time and welcoming my guests with budget-friendly wines from Tussock Jumper.
 My good friends at Tussock Jumper not only supplied me with some great wines but also filled me in on some great tips to make my dinner planning and hosting a breeze.
-If you’re in the same boat and planning Thanksgiving dinner for the first time, I thought these expert tips might help you too!
+If you’re in the same boat and planning to host Thanksgiving for the first time, I thought these expert tips might help you too!

 EVERYTHING YOU NEED TO HOST THANKSGIVING FOR THE FIRST TIME EVER